 Assuming that you have identified that your company is carrying out qualifying activities for an R&D tax credit claim – it’s important to compile the correct R&D costs for your R&D projects.
 Our experience is that errors frequently occur in respect of the handing of subcontracted R&D costs.

 Failing to handle subcontractor costs correctly, when compiling your R&D tax credit and relief claim, will put your company at risk of an adverse HMRC enquiry.
+Our tax consultants can assist with HMRC enquiries.
+Of course, if you want to avoid the errors that can lead to enquiries, contact RandD Tax.

 Here are a few pointers to help you consider what the issues are: